gvwilson/sdxpy/src/debugger/index.md

 ### Show Memory Range {: .exercise}

-Modify the debugger so that if the user provides a single address to the `"memory"` command, the debugger shows the value at that address, while if the user provides two addresses, the debugger shows all the memory between those addresses.
+Modify the debugger so that if the user provides a single address to the `"memory"` command, the debugger shows the value at that address.
+If the user provides two addresses, on the other hand, the debugger shows all the memory between those addresses.

 1. How did this change the way command lookup and execution work?